asherShores5/NutriSageAI/README.md

 ### Key Features
-Nutrition Tracker: Users can input their meals in unformatted natural language.
+- Nutrition Tracker: Users can input their meals in unformatted natural language.
 The AI will process this input and return estimated nutrition information.

-Workout Planner: The AI can suggest workout ideas and plans tailored to each user's specific needs and goals.
+### Planned Features
-User Accounts: Users can register for an account to unlock additional features.
+- Workout Planner: The AI can suggest workout ideas and plans tailored to each user's specific needs and goals.
-Ad-Free Subscription: Registered users have the option to pay a small monthly fee for an ad-free experience.
+- User Accounts: Users can register for an account to unlock additional features.

 ## Tech Stack
 This project is built with the following technologies: